Who Are the Millennials?

 Marketing to Millennials: Important Stats

-Certain ways of thinking differentiates the millennial generation from others, shaping the way brands and marketers approach the advertising landscape.
+Certain ways of thinking differentiate the millennial generation from others, shaping the way brands and marketers approach the advertising landscape.

 Millennials Need Purpose